mehuldubey/Snake-game/README.md

 # Snake-game
-It is simle snake game based on pygame(python 2.7)
+It is simple snake game based on pygame(python 2.7)

 ## How to use
 It is simple to use.
 First install the dependencies and then run the main file.